 The Beijing Exploration Program is open to incoming first-year University of Chicago undergraduate students only.

-The 2017 Beijing Exploration Program is an opportunity for a small group of students from the Class of 2021 to gain exposure to the University of Chicago Center in Beijing and UChicago-style study abroad before coming to campus for Orientation Week.
-This two-week program will situate China, with Beijing as its capital, both as a center of ancient East Asian civilization and culture, as well as a modern global superpower with the Chinese Communist Party at its helm.
+The 2019 Beijing Exploration Program is an opportunity for a small group of students from the Class of 2023 to gain exposure to the University of Chicago Center in Beijing and UChicago-style study abroad before coming to campus for Orientation Week.
+This two-week program will situation China, with Beijing as its capital, both as a center of ancient East Asian civilization and culture, as well as a modern global superpower with the Chinese Communist Party at its helm.
 The program will introduce students to aspects of Chinese culture, society, domestic and foreign policy, and history from the imperial era through present day.
-Participating students will study with Professor Judith Farquhar, Department of Anthropology and Faculty Director of the Center in Beijing, and Professor Kenneth Pomeranz, Department of History and East Asian Languages and Civilization.
 Beijing itself, the fabled “Northern Capital” of the Ming and Qing Dynasties, now the political and cultural capital of modern China, plays a key role in this program.
 A series of excursions and site visits helps connect the courses with the physical reality, past and present, of China.

-Students participating in this program will arrive in Beijing on Friday, August 18, 2017 and depart on Saturday, September 2, 2017.
+Students participating in this program will arrive in Beijing on Friday, August 23, 2019 and will depart on Saturday, September 7, 2019.
 More details regarding arrival and departure logistics and the daily program schedule will be communicated to admitted students over the summer.